(479) 444-1719 (479)444-1782 (Fax)

 I began my service to Washington County residents in 1997 as deputy treasurer and was promoted to chief deputy treasurer at the end of 2008.
 I served in that capacity until being elected your Washington County Treasurer in 2014.

-I'm a lifelong Arkansan, spending the past 21 years in Washington County.
+I'm a lifelong Arkansan, spending the past 22 years in Washington County.
 In 1990, I graduated from the University of Central Arkansas with a Bachelor of Science degree in Political Science and a minor in journalism.
+My wife, Pam, and I have been married 25 years and have three children.

 The County Treasurer is the disbursement officer of the county and is responsible for the custody and disbursement of funds to the county, school districts, cities, rural fire districts, and improvement districts.
 The Treasurer receives property taxes from the tax collector, county sales tax collections, state turn back funds, grant funds, fees and fines from other county officials and departments, and revenues from various other sources.
 The Treasurer, after receiving this revenue, distributes the money to the various taxing entities and the other units of the county.

 After the County Comptroller prepares documentation and files it with the County Clerk's office, the Treasurer prepares and signs checks to pay employees and creditors of the county.